6BC Botanical Garden

 • Bikes, skates or skateboards cannot be used in the garden or block seating areas.
 Please secure them outside the garden or by the compost area near the garden entrance.
 The garden is not responsible for guests' personal property.

 • Candles, fires or barbecues are not allowed.
-There are fire extinguishers located by the library staircase and in the library.
+Fire extinguishers are located by the library staircase and in the library.

 • Food is allowed, but please take your trash out with you.